History of Michael Busch (baseball) in Timeline

 2017: Freshman Year at North Carolina

-In 2017, as a freshman at North Carolina, Michael Busch played in 55 games, hitting .215 with three home runs and 22 RBIs.
+In 2017, as a freshman at North Carolina, Michael Busch appeared in 55 games, hitting .215 with three home runs and 22 RBIs.
 He also played in the Northwoods League for the St. Cloud Rox after the season.

-2018: Sophomore Season and College World Series
+2018: Sophomore Year and College World Series

-2019: Drafted by Los Angeles Dodgers
+2019: Drafted by the Los Angeles Dodgers

 2020: Minor League Season Cancellation